-Star Wars: Episode IX Wraps Principal Photography
+‘Star Wars: Episode IX’ Wraps Principal Photography

 Per Deadline, JJ Abrams announced via Twitter that principal photography on Star Wars: Episode IX wrapped up today, February 15.

-The core three players in this trilogy, Daisy Ridley, John Boyega and Oscar Issac are seen hugging each other in a desert setting (possibly Jaku or Tatooine in the film) during the last day of filming.
+The core three players in this trilogy, Daisy Ridley, John Boyega, and Oscar Issac, are seen hugging each other in a desert setting — possibly Jakku or Tatooine in the film — during the last day of filming.

-Besides the core group, the cast also includes a returning Mark Hammil as Luke Skywalker, Anthony Daniels as C3PO and Billy Dee Williams as Lando Calrissian.
+Besides the core group, the cast also includes a returning Mark Hamill as Luke Skywalker, Anthony Daniels as C3PO, and Billy Dee Williams as Lando Calrissian.

-Other returning actors include Adam Driver, Kelly Marie Tran, Lupita Nyong’o and Domhnall Gleeson.
+Other returning actors include Adam Driver, Kelly Marie Tran, Lupita Nyong’o, and Domhnall Gleeson.

-Sadly, the character of Chewbacca won’t be played by Peter Mayhew, the 7’2″ actor underwent spinal surgery to improve his mobility.
-Instead, the role will go to his stunt double, Joonas Suotamo, who was personally trained by Mayhew before the filming of Solo: A Star Wars Story.
+Sadly, the character of Chewbacca won’t be played by Peter Mayhew, the 7-foot-2-inch actor underwent spinal surgery to improve his mobility.
+Instead, the role will go to his stunt double, Joonas Suotamo, who was personally trained by Mayhew before the filming of Star Wars: The Force Awakens.

 Carrie Fisher passed away before the filming began on Episode IX, but with clever editing and unused footage of Episode VII and VIII, the studio will recreate her role.

-Kathleen Kennedy, CEO of LucasFilms, promised not to “digitally revive” her as the studio did with actor Peter Cushing’s likeness in Rogue One.
+Kathleen Kennedy, the president of Lucasfilm, promised not to “digitally revive” her as the studio did with actor Peter Cushing’s likeness in Rogue One.

 John Williams will also return to score the film, having worked on 10 Star Wars movies so far.